 RPMs and experts have recommended monitoring at the emission source by an electron capture device, continuous flame ionization detector, or photo-ionization detector.
 Periodically, source monitoring should be supplemented with perimeter monitoring.
-Involving the state's air permit group early in the process will expedite the permit process.
+Involving the state air permit group early in the process will expedite the state buy-in to the process.

 Special attention should be paid to the concentrations of oxygen in the extracted vapor.
 High levels of oxygen may indicate short-circuiting of the intended air flow through the system.
 Conversely, high levels of carbon dioxide may stem from biological degradation, which can be exploited by design changes in the SVE system.
-However, one specialist has stated that in alkaline soils, it may be inadvisable to use changes in concentrations of CO_2 to estimate biodegradation.
-Alkaline soils can absorb CO_2 , and as a result, CO_2 formed as a byproduct of biological activity would not be measured in the vapor extracted from alkaline soils.
+However, one specialist has stated that in alkaline soils, it may be inadvisable to use changes in concentrations of CO2 to estimate biodegradation.
+Alkaline soils can absorb CO2, and as a result, CO2 formed as a byproduct of biological activity would not be measured in the vapor extracted from alkaline soils.